Is your Litter Robot Open Air smelly?

 However, not long ago I read a question in the forum of my Litter Robot 3 review if the unit is efficient in containing odors and I had to answer yes to that question because that’s my experience.
 But I have read different experiences with a few cat owners (not many) that complain about this issue, so I need to address this question in order to help.

 I created this guide with the help of other cat owners that have dealt with odor problems with their Litter Robot’s and also with the help of the Manufacturer that recommends certain basic actions.
-I must say the the percentage of cat owners experiencing a smelly Litter Robot is small and it’s usually due to maintenance factors.
+I must say that the percentage of cat owners experiencing a smelly Litter Robot is small and it’s usually due to maintenance factors.

 5 Reasons Why Your Litter Robot 3 Could Be Leaking Odors

-There are basically 5 reasons why your Litter Robot 3 self cleaning litter box smells: Lack of frequency in cleaning the unit, cleaning only the globe, not changing the carbon filter often, the base seals warned out, wrong diet or possible medical condition with your cat.
+There are basically 5 reasons why your Litter Robot 3 self cleaning litter box smells: Lack of frequency in cleaning the unit, cleaning only the globe, not changing the carbon filter often, the base seals worn out, wrong diet or possible medical condition with your cat.

 I didn’t want to mention the type of cat litter on this list, because I assume you have tried already good quality ones.
 Remember, the stinkier your cat creates waste, the better the cat litter needs to be.
 To help you with that, I wrote an article with demonstrative videos after a year of experimenting with the best cat litters for my Litter Robot where I chose my favorite.